 The net became heavier and heavier as it was dragged nearer and nearer.
 Everyone’s feet sank deeper and deeper into the sand, by now painfully abrasive on both hands and soles.
 The rope kept coiling higher on the beach.

-All of a sudden, a tropical rain broke out over the half-naked bodies of the fishermen, already soaked by the salty water.
+A tropical rain broke out over the half-naked bodies of the fishermen, already soaked by the salty water.
 Large heavy leaden drops pierced the surface of the blue water causing it at once to appear as though afflicted by a sickening disease.
 Farther out, wave ripples started to undulate in the breeze.
 No one took any notice of the change in the weather conditions.
 They continued pulling in silence.

-‘Release the left-hand side now!’
-Alemanda shouted in the direction of the fast swimmer.
+‘Release the left-hand side now,’ Alemanda shouted in the direction of the fast swimmer.

-With that, the heavy net started to appear out of the Caribbean sea; the dark reticulation of the mesh, shiny from the ocean water, looking devilishly scary and cruel.
+The heavy net started to appear out of the Caribbean Sea; the dark reticulation of the mesh, shiny from the ocean water, looking devilishly scary and cruel.
 Soon after, the first fish wriggled up, struggling to get back into the sandy, swirling water.
 As the net neared the shore, its centremost became more turbulent and agitated with hundreds of trapped fish all trying to escape.
 It looked like one of Dante’s infernal pits, a vortex of frenzy and fear, down into the core of the haul.
 The footrope became heavier to pull, dragging sea creatures, algae and residues with it.
 Tensed-up muscles became painful.
 Some younger boys gave up and went to rest under the manchineel tree.
 Others ran to take the vacant spaces.

 Finally, they managed to drag the treacherous net ashore, water dripping on all sides.
 They laid it flat on the sandy beach revealing, at last, what it had caught.